 Keep quick, healthy snacks visible on the shelves of your fridge, Rosenbloom says.
-That means giving prime real estate to those apples or that bag of baby carrots.
+That means giving prime real estate to those juicy berries or that bag of baby carrots.
 And use the opposite technique for treats: Store them out of sight so you won’t be tempted as soon as you open the fridge.

 5. Pony Up for the Pre-Portioned Snacks